tzengwei/airflow-webserver/README.md

 Setup
 --------------------------------------------------------------

 Airflow-Webserver is written on top of Airflow 1.9.0, which is not currently in PyPI.
-Make sure you have airflow 1.9.0 or above installed before attempting the setup below.
+Make sure you have airflow 1.9.0 installed before attempting the setup below.

 - To install Flask-AppBuilder